top of page

 Sadly, Lagerfeld passed away on February 19, 2019, in Paris, France, leaving behind a lasting legacy in the world of fashion.

 Take away points from the talk; It got interesting with the Q&A, some people asked difficult questions to Andrew, ones that I do think he would rather avoid.
-The MET gala mainly only works with established multi million/ billion pound brands, and one of the audience's questions; why are up and coming brands or less established not asked to take part?
+The MET gala mainly only works with established multi million/ billion pound brands, and one of the audience's questions; why are up and coming brands or less established brands not asked to take part?
 He articulated his answer very well simply saying they are working on this and are trying to make it more accessible and inclusive to all brands.
 Overall, Andrew's knowledge of the fashion industry is commendable and I am a big fan of his work.

 Post: Blog2_Post